End-to-End testing with Puppeteer and Jest

 HEADLESS="false" SLOWMO=100 npm run test

-Sometimes you need to run one test separately from the others in order to find bugs.
-To do this we will use jest-cli, which we installed at the beginning.
-Now let's come back to the request interception test, because we weren't really able to observe it.
+Sometimes, you need to run one test separately from the others to find bugs.
+We will use the jest-cli we installed at the beginning to do this.
+Now, let's return to the request interception test because we couldn't observe it.

 Run: